KaleemAshraf677/ATM-Interface-Project/README.md

 # ATM-Interface-Project
-Mini Project Using JDBC and MySql database.
+Project Using JDBC and MySql database.